ratbeard/html5drums/README.md

 - Safari 4
 - Firefox 3.5
 - Chrome nightly (?)
-- Opera (supports audio API, but not the audio tag ?)
+- Opera (supports audio JS API, but not the audio tag ?)
 - Internet Explorer 8 has no audio support whatsoever (barring _Silver-Light™_ and _Flash®-Technology_!)

 More about the current audio capabilities of browsers: